fbpx

 • An uncapped, reciprocal number of places: The more the scheme sees use, the more successful it will be.
 To ensure use of the scheme is fair, whilst promoting the highest possible numbers of UK youth travelling abroad, we propose a ‘one in one out’ scheme, without an arbitrary cap.

 • Lowered visa costs to ensure equity of access – The Immigration Health Surcharge makes up the majority of visa costs.
-With a one in one out scheme, immigration to the UK and EU will be neutral, meaning neither party has a greater strain on it’s healthcare system.
-This should be reflected in a lowered Surcharge, and thus lower costs to apply for the Visa, making the opportunity of work and study in Europe available to economically disadvantaged youth in the UK.
+With a one in one out scheme, immigration to the UK and EU will be neutral, meaning neither party has a greater strain on its healthcare system.
+This should be reflected in a lowered Surcharge, and thus lower costs to apply for the visa, making the opportunity of work and study in Europe available to economically disadvantaged youth in the UK.

 What are the benefits of Erasmus+?